One URL in. Structured content out.

 Pass multiple URLs in a single request by comma-separating them or sending an array of objects.
 Reduce round-trips and latency when you have a list of known pages.

-Readability Mode
+Readability mode

 Enable readability to strip away navigation, sidebars, footers, and ads.
 Get only the main article or body content, ideal for content analysis and NLP tasks.